 Psychology Major, B.S.

 All majors will complete the required sequence of courses.
-Majors are advised to select an emphasis in aging studies, human services, or substance use disorder counseling, or to pursue a career-related minor or second major.
+Majors are advised to select an emphasis in aging studies or substance use disorder counseling, or to pursue a career-related minor or second major.

 Course Title Credits